Timber framing: Structure

 This is a part of a timber frame, before pegs are inserted.

 Traditional timber framing is the method of creating framed structures of heavy timber jointed together with various joints, commonly and originally with lap jointing, and then later pegged mortise and tenon joints.
 Diagonal bracing is used to prevent "racking", or movement of structural vertical beams or posts.

 Originally, German (and other) master carpenters would peg the joints with allowance of about 1 in, enough room for the wood to move as it 'seasoned', then cut the pegs, and drive the beam home fully into its socket.

 To cope with variable sizes and shapes of hewn (by adze or axe) and sawn timbers, two main carpentry methods were employed: scribe carpentry and square rule carpentry.

 Scribing or coping was used throughout Europe, especially from the 12th century to the 19th century, and subsequently imported to North America, where it was common into the early 19th century.
 In a scribe frame, timber sockets are fashioned or "tailor-made" to fit their corresponding timbers; thus, each timber piece must be numbered (or "scribed").

 Square-rule carpentry was developed in New England in the 18th century.
 It used housed joints in main timbers to allow for interchangeable braces and girts.
 Today, standardized timber sizing means that timber framing can be incorporated into mass-production methods as per the joinery industry, especially where timber is cut by precision computer numerical control machinery.

-Taxes

-During the middle ages in France and some other countries the taxes (cens, zins) were calculated by the surface of the buildings at the ground level.

-This is why some of the medieval houses like these tend to have larger upper floors that stand over the street.